chiuky/ha-ksenia-lares/README.md

 # Home Assistant Ksenia Lares integration
 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-Ksenia Lares 48IP integration for home assistant.
+Ksenia Lares IP integration for home assistant.
 Compatible with BTicino alarm systems.

 **This integration will set up the following platforms.**

 Platform | Description
 -- | --
 `binary_sensor` | For each zone, defaults to movement sensor.
 `sensor` | For each partition, showing the ARM status.
-`alarm_control_panel` | ARM and disarm based on partitions and scenarios `switch` | Bypass zones/partitions
+Show temperature sensors `alarm_control_panel` | ARM and disarm based on partitions and scenarios `switch` | Bypass zones/partitions/output

 ## Requirements
 This integration relies on the web interface to be activated, this is not always the case.
 Please contact your alarm intaller for more information on activation.